 Important information about tax

-When we talk about tax, what we say is based on our understanding of current law and tax practice.
-If there are any changes to law and tax practice in the future they could affect how much your plan is worth and your tax liability.
-Your plan could also be affected by changes in your personal circumstances.
+Where we’ve mentioned tax, what we say is based on our understanding of current law and tax practice.
+These could change in the future and along with any changes in your personal circumstances could affect how much your plan is worth and your tax liability.

 For information on how much you may need to live the retirement you want you can visit our Mind the Gap page.

 Or, you can speak to your Financial Broker.

 WARNING: The value of your investment may go down as well as up.

 |WARNING: If you invest in this product you may lose some or all of the money you invest.|

 |WARNING: If you invest in this product you will not have access to your money before you retire|

 WARNING: These products may be affected by changes in currency exchange rates.